Bayesian inference in high-dimensional models: Estimating a long vector smoothly varying over a graph

-An extension of the setup of Kirichenko and van Zanten \cite{Kirichenko} for functional data with the means taking values in some Hilbert space was considered by Roy and Ghosal \cite{ArkaGraph}.
-They introduced a notion of Sobolev smoothness classes indexed by two smoothness indexes, $\beta$ for the graphical smoothness and $\gamma$ for the functional smoothness, and showed that the minimax rate of recovery is $n^{-\beta\gamma/(2\beta\gamma+\beta+r\gamma)}$, where as above, $r$ stands for the dimension of the graph.
-They designed Bayes procedures which achieve this rate exactly, and also adaptively within a logarithmic factor.
-In a non-adaptive setting, they also showed that a slightly inflated Bayesian credible ball of optimal size has adequate frequentist coverage.
+An extension of the setup of Kirichenko and van Zanten \cite{Kirichenko} for functional data, with the means taking values in a Hilbert space, was considered by Roy and Ghosal \cite{ArkaGraph}.
+They introduced a notion of Sobolev smoothness classes indexed by two smoothness indices: $\beta$ for graphical smoothness and $\gamma$ for functional smoothness.
+For a model with the graphical dimension $r$, their obtained rate $n^{-\beta\gamma/(2\beta\gamma+\beta+r\gamma)}$ is an upper bound for the minimax rate of recovery in the mixed Sobolev smoothness class and is minimax over the slightly larger homogeneous anisotropic smoothness class; see Belitser and Ghosal \cite{belitser2025mean} for the definitions of these smoothness classes and a clarification of Roy and Ghosal's \cite{ArkaGraph} minimaxity result as an application of their treatment of multidimensional infinite arrays under various smoothness settings.
+Roy and Ghosal \cite{ArkaGraph} also designed Bayes procedures that achieve this rate exactly, and also adaptively within a logarithmic factor.
+In a non-adaptive setting, they further showed that a slightly inflated Bayesian credible ball of optimal size has adequate frequentist coverage.